vusec/revanc/README.md

 Yes, we have run this attack within KVM guests running Linux on an Intel Atom C2750 and an Intel Xeon E5-2658 v2.
-In fact, because the hypervisor makes use of the MMU as well, the page table and/or translation cache(c) used by the MMU may end up being (partially) evicted already, amplying the AnC attack.
+In fact, because the hypervisor makes use of the MMU as well, the page table and/or translation cache(c) used by the MMU may end up being (partially) evicted already, amplifyingthe AnC attack.
 However, because the MMU is used by the hypervisor as well, the `revanc` program cannot reliably determine the sizes of these caches.

 For other questions, please refer to the [project page](https://www.vusec.net/projects/anc/) first.